gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/openocd/build-procedure.md

 The main trick that made the multi-platform build possible is [Docker](https://www.docker.com).

-Containers based on three docker images are used, one packing MinGW-w64 in a Debian 8, and two packing the basic system in Debian 8 (separate 32/64-bits containers).
+Containers based on three docker images are used, one packing MinGW-w64 in two Debian 9 (32/64-bits) containers.
 The more conservative Debian was preferred to generate the GNU/Linux versions, to avoid problems when attempting to run the executables on older versions.

 ### macOS